Citizenship and Golden Visas

 The most important criterion for evaluating the usefulness of an alternative citizenship is that it be acquired in accordance with the constitution and laws of the issuing country, i.e. that it be legal.
 Citizenship documents and passports obtained by illegal means such as bribery are unfortunately not uncommon.
 In many countries it is possible to make illegal direct payments to corrupt government officials in return for passports and citizenship documents.
 Holders of such documents run a serious risk of exposure, arrest and deportation.
 Even in those countries where there are actual provisions in the law which give the Prime Minister or other government ministers relatively wide discretion regarding the granting of citizenship, if any payment is involved it is bribery, a crime in practically every country.
 This may and frequently does result in the revocation of previously granted citizenship and passports, for example after a change of government.
 Persons who have acquired documents this way are also frequently blackmailed and forced to pay further "fees" later on.
 It is therefore crucial that citizenship is obtained on the basis of specific provisions in the law and clear, official procedures.

 Even in those countries which offer legal programs, one needs to be aware that in recent years these have attracted all sorts of companies and agents, real estate developers and others who have been attracted by the success of some of the programs, notably the one in St. Kitts and Nevis, which has brought more than a billion USD to the country since the program was redesigned and internationally positioned in 2006/2007.
 Very unfortunately, not all of these companies apply best business practices and today extreme care must be exercised when selecting a lawyer, company or choosing to buy real estate under one of the Citizenship-by-Investment programs.
-The only really tightly regulated program in the world, with state-of-the art due diligence not only for applicants but also for agents promoting the program, is the Individual Investor Program in Malta.

 The first step in optimizing your planning situation is to identify all those countries to which you are linked in some way.
 This involves two key factors: the location and nature of your property and business assets - and your place of residence.